-A periodic cash flow analysis will be completed to determine the acceptable allocation and balances for each of the following funds.
-The Assistant Finance Director or designee will be responsible for the cash flow analysis, which will be presented to the Director of Administrative and Financial Services for review.
+Each year a cash flow analysis will be completed to determine the acceptable allocation and balances for each of the following funds.
+The Assistant Finance Director will be responsible for the cash flow analysis, which will be presented to the Director of Administrative and Financial Services for review.